MYANMAR

 2009-2010

-Weed Management for SRI Yetzin Agricultural University Master's
+- Weed Management for SRI Yetzin Agricultural University Master's

 Thesis

-In a master's thesis undetaken at Yetzin Agricultural University in Myanmar, Soe Thura evaluated the effectiveness of different weed control methods in SRI by carrying out two experiments during the dry and wet seasons of 2009.
+In a master's thesis undertaken at Yetzin Agricultural University in Myanmar, Soe Thura evaluated the effectiveness of different weed control methods in SRI by carrying out two experiments during the dry and wet seasons of 2009.
 Six treatments, including a control without weeding and various combinations of hand-weeding, use of rotary weeder and herbicide application, were undertaken using a randomized complete block design.
 Yield loss due to weed competition in the experiments ranged from 49.97% to 74.06%.
 An economic analysis indicated that rotary weeding at 15 days after transplanting (DAT) followed by hand-weeding at 35 DAT was the most cost-effective weeding method for SRI when compared to other combinations of hand-weeding, rotary weeding and herbicide application (see thesis for details).

-Researchers at Taungoo University are Using SRI Methods to Grow Rice on
+- Researchers at Taungoo University are Using SRI Methods to Grow Rice on

 50 Acres

-According to an article in the Myanmar Times (August 22, 2010), researchers at Taungoo University are using SRI methods to grow rice on 50 acres of their 285-acre compound.
+[August 22, 2010] According to an article in the Myanmar Times (August 22, 2010), researchers at Taungoo University are using SRI methods to grow rice on 50 acres of their 285-acre compound.
 In October or November they are planning to share their experience with local farmers, who are being encouraged to switch to SRI in the hopes of increasing their yield.
 Dr. Aung Thu, the university rector, said that three of the 50 acres will be purely organic.

-Adaptation of SRI in the Ayerawadi Delta of Myanmar by the Metta
+- Adaptation of SRI in the Ayerawadi Delta of Myanmar by the Metta

 Foundation